yashranaway/rag-hybrid-qa-demo/README.md

 ## Notes
 - If CORS errors appear, ensure backend runs on 127.0.0.1:8000.
 - The reader uses `distilbert-base-uncased-distilled-squad` for accurate spans from sources.

-## Accuracy note
-- This demo uses a small model and a subset of SQuAD for fast, local runs on CPU.
-As a result, absolute accuracy (F1/EM) is modest.
-- The full RAG implementation—hybrid retrieval, fusion, context injection, and extractive reading—is complete and ready to scale with larger models/datasets and GPU for higher accuracy.